 Local scientists and artists take to the streets!
 Experience amazing artworks about stars and satellites, neutrons and the northern lights and come and hear about the new discoveries happening in the city, directly from 24 incredible women.
 Find out what inspires them and how art and science can smash stereotypes!

-An oscillating floating installation with projections that represents the energy of atoms and gravitational waves, made after research carried out at the University.
+In Transition is an oscillating kinetic sculpture that represents the wave-particle duality of atoms and gravitational waves, made after research carried out at the University of Leeds.

 Artist: Jim Bond, Scientists: Paul Beales (Leeds) Barbara Ciani (Sheffield)